Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models: Introduction

 \section{Introduction}

 Vision-Language Models (VLMs) have demonstrated remarkable progress in multimodal understanding and reasoning, enabled by combining Large Language Models (LLMs) with powerful visual encoders~\citep{llava, liu2024llavanext, wang2024qwen2vlenhancingvisionlanguagemodels, team2024gemma2}.
-Motivated by this success, recent research has sought to extend VLMs with image generation capabilities, resulting in the development of Unified Multimodal Models (UMMs)~\citep{team_chameleon_2025, wang2024emu3, wu2024vila}.
-However, many state-of-the-art UMMs rely on increasingly complex system designs to boost performance, including the addition of semantic image encoders~\citep{wu_janus_2024, chen_janus-pro_2025, deng_emerging_2025, wu_omnigen2_2025}, the hybridization of autoregressive and diffusion paradigms~\citep{wu_omnigen2_2025, zhao2024monoformer, ge2025seedxmultimodalmodelsunified, deng_emerging_2025, xie_show-o2_2025, transfusion}, or the introduction of task-specific branches and experts~\citep{deng_emerging_2025, liao_mogao_2025, li_unifork_2025}.
+Motivated by this success, recent efforts to add image generation have led to \textbf{Unified Multimodal Models (UMMs)}~\citep{team_chameleon_2025, wang2024emu3, wu2024vila}.
+However, many advanced UMMs rely on increasingly complex system designs to boost performance, including the addition of semantic image encoders~\citep{wu_janus_2024, chen_janus-pro_2025, deng_emerging_2025, wu_omnigen2_2025, lin2025toklip}, the hybridization of autoregressive and diffusion paradigms~\citep{wu_omnigen2_2025, zhao2024monoformer, ge2025seedxmultimodalmodelsunified, deng_emerging_2025, xie_show-o2_2025, transfusion}, or the introduction of task-specific branches and experts~\citep{deng_emerging_2025, liao_mogao_2025, li_unifork_2025}.
 While effective, this added complexity hinders scalability, limiting the degree of parameter sharing and reducing the potential for mutual benefits across tasks and modalities.

-In contrast, autoregressive (AR) UMMs offer a simple yet powerful alternative.
-By treating visual inputs as a ``foreign language'' through vector quantization (VQ)~\citep{vqvae_oord2018neuraldiscreterepresentationlearning, vqgan_esser2021tamingtransformershighresolutionimage}, AR-based UMMs unify text and vision into a consistent token sequence, naturally extending the language-centric paradigm of LLMs~\citep{wu_liquid_2025, wang2024emu3}.
-Despite their conceptual appeal, our experiments reveal a fundamental obstacle: gradient conflicts emerge when modality-shared transformers are trained jointly on multimodal inputs and outputs.
-As shown in Figure~\ref{fig:grad_conflict}, these conflicts are most severe in shallow layers (near the input) and deep layers (near the output), where the model must simultaneously handle low-level distributions with very different statistical properties.
-In contrast, the middle layers, where representations become more
+In contrast, \textbf{autoregressive (AR) UMMs} offer a simple yet powerful alternative.
+By treating visual inputs as a ``foreign language'' through vector quantization (VQ)~\citep{vqvae_oord2018neuraldiscreterepresentationlearning, vqgan_esser2021tamingtransformershighresolutionimage}, they unify text and vision into a consistent token sequence, naturally extending the language-centric paradigm of LLMs~\citep{wu_liquid_2025, wang2024emu3}.
+Despite this simplicity, our experiments reveal a fundamental challenge: \textbf{fully modality-shared transformers trained jointly on multimodal inputs exhibit severe gradient conflicts.} Originally studied in multi-task learning~\citep{grad_surgery, recon_grad}, we are the first to transfer this concept to UMMs, uncovering inter-modality conflicts that hinder convergence and performance.